 Take, for instance, a study published by the American Sociological Review that indicates that from 1985 to 2004, 43.6% of the population reports that they only discuss important matters with either no one or with only one other person.
 From the study, “The Modal number of discussion partners has gone from three to zero.”
 And that was as of 2004!

 Where is the breakdown?
 From what I can tell, it stems from our ability to be too surgical in our interactions with other human beings.
 Imagine needing to tell someone you care about (a friend, a boss, a spouse) something that may upset them.
 You can tell them over the phone, in person, or over email.
 Which method gives you the most control?
-I think for most it’d be the email: we can be very precise in crafting the message, we can shield our emotions, and we can save ourselves from seeing the reaction (one we anticipate will be negative) of the recipient.
+I think for most it’d be the email: We can be very precise in crafting the message, we can shield our emotions, and we can save ourselves from seeing the reaction (one we anticipate will be negative) of the recipient.

 Or think about how we interact on social networks like Facebook.
 There, we are able to blast out what we’re doing through text, photos, or even video.
 While the common complaint about Facebook posts is that the stuff shared is overly mundane (e.g. photos of what we’re eating), the truth of these communications is that they are all overly filtered.